flyteorg/flyte/rsts/administrator/configuration/cloud_event.rst

 events that are passed from the FlytePropeller to FlyteAdmin.
 Administrators can configure FlyteAdmin to send these `cloud events <https://cloudevents.io/>`_ onwards to a pub/sub system like SNS/SQS as well.
-Note that this configuration is distinct from the configuration for notifications :ref:`deployment-cluster-config-notifications`, and :ref:`deployment-cluster-config-eventing`.
+Note that this configuration is distinct from the configuration for notifications :ref:`administrator-configuration-notifications`, and :ref:`administrator-configuration-eventing`.
 They should use separate topics/queues.
 These events are meant for external consumption, outside the Flyte platform.